spencerdodd/kernelpop/README.md

 # kernelpop

-kernelpop is a framework for performing automated kernel exploit enumeration on Linux, Mac, and Windows hosts.
+kernelpop is a framework for performing automated kernel exploit enumeration on the following OSs:

+- [x] Linux

+- [x] Mac

+- [ ] Windows (coming soon)

 ### example of enumeration to root